Component: Form management - Data management

 - In this section, the available actions are:

-Most of the actions are similar to the corresponding actions in the flow of adding new form data source.
-Only the Sync latest action is different, you can only execute the syncing action when editing the form data source.
-The function of syncing changes will be mentioned in the following section.
+Most of the actions are similar to the corresponding actions in the flow for adding a new form data source.
+Only the Sync latest action is different; you can only execute the syncing action when editing the form data source.
+The syncing function is described in the following section.

 Sync latest changes on system fields from the CW data source

-By clicking on the Sync latest button, the syncing between Casewhere data source and the form data source is executed based on the Attribute name.
+By clicking the Sync latest button, the syncing between the Casewhere data source and the form data source is executed based on the Attribute name.

 The syncing rules are:

-- If the attribute name exists in Casewhere data source and has not been added to the form data source yet, after syncing, the system field with the corresponding attribute name will be added to the Form data source.
+- If the attribute name exists in the Casewhere data source and has not been added to the form data source yet, after syncing, the system field with the corresponding attribute name will be added to the form data source.

 - If the attribute name no longer exists in the Casewhere data source and the relevant system field exists in the form data source, after syncing, the field will be removed from the form data source.

 If the attribute name is changed, after syncing, the relevant system field will be added to the form data source as a new field.
-Meanwhile, the field with old name will be also removed from the form data source according to the 2nd rule above.
+Meanwhile, the field with the old name will also be removed from the form data source according to the 2nd rule above.

 Delete form data sources